 - Mobile Integration

 Things to Do as a Repeat LMS Buyer/Switching from One LMS to Another

 Since you, the user, have a first-hand experience of operating the existing LMS and are considering a switch, it is important to first analyze the reasons for switching.
 Is there any must-have feature that your current LMS is missing?
 Alternatively, is there a major reason why your users are not using the LMS (E.g., poor UI, lack of an offline mobile App)?
 Identify the shortcomings of your existing system.
 Make a not of the useful features.
 It’s beneficial to switch to an LMS which addresses the limitations of your current system while having all the features you enjoy using.
 This leads to the selection of a well-rounded LMS.

 Switch to a Future-Proofed LMS

 The time and effort required to select, implement, migrate user data, courses, and reports from the existing LMS and the cost of implementing a new system often reiterates the fact that an LMS is a long-term investment.
-Future-proofed and relevant LMS are integral.
+As a result, future-proofed and relevant LMSs are integral.
 Some must have features in a modern LMS are:

 Ensure training is accessible while on-the-go over multiple devices like smartphones, tablets, iPads, and laptops.